equinor/omnia-tutorial/exercises/compute/README.rst

 Introduction
 ============
+ETL is a common architecture pattern where you *extract* data from a source system, *transform* it and then *load* it into a target.

-This tutorial covers the following steps for computing in Azure Databricks:
+This tutorial covers the following ETL process for performing compute in Azure Databricks:

 * Extraction